GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 4. Once you have clicked the `Plot Derivation` button, a new pop-up plot appears.

 ### Plot Motor Unit Action Potentials
-1. Click the `Plot MUAP? button in row five and column three in the right side of the `Plot Window`, you can plot the action potential of the MUs in your analysis file.
+1. Click the `Plot MUAPs` button in row five and column three in the right side of the `Plot Window`, you can plot the action potential of the MUs in your analysis file.
 2. Specify the `Configuration` for  calculation first.
 You can choose from:
     - `Monopolar`
     - `Single differential` (Calculate single differential of raw signal on matrix rows)
     - `Double differential`(Calculate double differential of raw signal on matrix rows)
 3. Specify the respective `MU Number` you want to plot.
 You can choose one from the `MU Number` dropdown list.
 4. Specify the `Timewindow` of the plots.
-You can choose from the `Timewindow` dropdown list or enter an own value.
+You can choose from the `Timewindow` dropdown list or enter any integer.
-5. Once you have clicked the `Plot MUAP` button, a new pop-up plot appears.
+5. Once you have clicked the `Plot MUAPs` button, a new pop-up plot appears.

 ## Saving Your Analysis File
 Subsequently to analysing your emg-file in the *openhdemg* GUI, it is beneficial to save it.
 Otherwise, all changes will be lost when the GUI is closed.